The City of Berkley is an Equal Opportunity Employer

 The requirements listed below are representative of the knowledge, skills, abilities and minimum qualifications necessary to perform the essential functions of the position.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the job.

 Requirements include the following:

-- Ability to establish effective working relationships and use good judgment, initiative and resourcefulness when dealing with other employees and the public.
+- Ability to establish effective working relationships, use good judgment, initiative and resourcefulness when dealing with other employees, the public, and supervisors.

 The physical demands and work environment characteristics described here are representative of those an employee encounters while performing the essential functions of the job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.